fredrikjohnsson/temperaturnu/README.md

 With this app you can report your outside temeprature to the Swedish site [temperatur.nu](http://www.temperatur.nu), or get your favorite station as a device.

 ### Device settings
-After a temperature device is created, go to app settings and then Advanced settings.
+When a temperature device is created it gets the closest station using geolocation.
+If gelocation is not available for some reason a default station is used.
+It is possible to change station ID by going to device settings and then Advanced settings.
 A station ID is needed for the device to work, and the station ID is the last part of an URL without the html part.
 To obtain an station ID, navigate to [temperatur.nu](http://www.temperatur.nu) and click on a city of interest.
 Look at the URL in the address bar and remember the last part.
 For example, in the URL https://www.temperatur.nu/evenas.html, station ID is evenas.

 ### Flow support
 *Triggers*